okta/okta-oidc-js/packages/okta-vue/README.md

 ## Getting Started
 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
-* If you don't have a Vue app, or are new to Vue, please start with the [Vue Quickstart](https://vuejs.org/v2/guide/#Getting-Started) guide.
-It will walk you through the creation of a Vue app, creating routes, and other application development essentials.
+* If you don't have a Vue app, or are new to Vue, please start with the [Vue CLI](https://github.com/vuejs/vue-cli) guide.
+It will walk you through the creation of a Vue app, creating [routers](https://router.vuejs.org/en/essentials/getting-started.html), and other application development essentials.

 ### Add an OpenID Connect Client in Okta
 In Okta, applications are OpenID Connect clients that can use Okta Authorization servers to authenticate users.
 Your Okta Org already has a default authorization server, so you just need to create an OIDC client that will use it.